 We strongly recommend reading Healing the Gerson Way, by Charlotte Gerson and Beata Bishop (if you are looking for Gerson books and DVDs translated into other languages, email [email protected] for a full list of titles).
 Healing the Gerson Way contains all the essential information you need about the Gerson Therapy, with information and instructions on the diet, juicing, detoxification and supplementation, as well as hourly and annual schedules.
 Charlotte Gerson explains three protocols in the book: the full Gerson Therapy for cancer, the Gerson Therapy for non-malignant conditions and the Gerson Therapy for chemo-pretreated and severely weakened patients.

 Consider taking a Gerson Basics class.
 Gerson Basics is a seminar that teaches people the most important practical aspects of the Gerson Therapy, such as cooking, juicing, coffee enemas, and supplementation, so that they can treat themselves at home or assist a loved one.
-If you learn best in a classroom setting, with live demonstrations and explanations, this may be the best option for you.

 Make a Decision.